Tree hollow: Description

 A tree hollow is a cavity in a living tree.
 Tree holes can be caused when an injury to the tree, such as breakage of a limb, creates an opening through the bark and exposes the sapwood.
 The sapwood is attacked by fungi and bacteria, which form a cavity in the bole of the tree.
 The resulting cavity can fill with water, thus becoming a type of phytotelma.
 Therefore, there are wet and dry tree holes.
 Tree holes are important habitats for many animals, such as Ceratopogonidae, Chironomidae, the common merganser, toucans, woodpeckers, and bluebirds.
 Tree holes can be important in the maintenance and spread of some diseases, for example La Crosse encephalitis.
 Hollows may be an adaptive trait for trees as animals provide the host tree with fertilizer.

+Non-excavated hollows

+Contrary to excavated hollows that are directly caused by animals such as woodpeckers, non-excavated hollows are hollows that are created after a tree has been damaged and decays because of fungal growth.
+This damage can be caused by insects, foraging birds, fire, lightning, snow, frost, and physical abrasion from rocks, falling trees, dendrotelms, and, circumstantially, large herbivores such as red deer (Cervus elaphus) or the European bison (Bison bonasus).
+In North America, woodpeckers play a keystone role creating holes for other birds or mammals.
+In Asia, data is deficient but here woodpeckers do not seem to be as much of a keystone group.
+In Europe, woodpeckers are not seen as keystone species, as most cavities are non-excavated and these are where the majority of hole-nesting songbirds choose to nest.